Thanks for visiting! As well as writing, I love Paris,

 I’m the New York Times and USA Today bestselling author of The Paris Orphan / The French Photographer and The Paris Seamstress, as well as Her Mother’s Secret and a A Kiss from Mr Fitzgerald.
 The Paris Secret is out now.

-I’m the author of the international bestseller, The Paris Seamstress, as well as Her Mother’s Secret and a A Kiss from Mr Fitzgerald.
-My fourth historical novel, The French Photographer, will be published on 26 March, 2019.
-I’m published by Hachette Australia, Grand Central in America and Little, Brown in the UK.
+I’m published by Hachette Australia, Grand Central in America and Little, Brown in the UK, as well as various other publishers all around the world.
 I live in sunny Perth, Western Australia.
 If you’re after my media and publicity bio, you can click here.